 Foldable boats are great and there is rarely anything bad to say about them.
 But nothing is perfect.
 Unlike the typical hardshell kayaks, folders are not as fast.
 You can still reach decent speed with them, but because of their lightweight, they can’t reach the speed that you will usually reach with other types.
 The other thing that comes to my mind is the sea sock, which makes getting in and out a little bit tricky.

 And since they are not regular hard shells, you should be careful when you are kayaking around sharp rocks or other objects.
 That does not mean that they are not durable.
 They still do an exceptional job considering the materials they are made of.
 Their lifespan is also shorter, because of the fold cycles.
-We are going to explain that in the “How to choose a folding kayak” section of the article.
+But, we will go into more detail on that a bit later.

-Last, but not least, they are pricey.
-The price is that high because most of them are made in the US and that costs more.
+Last, but not least, they are pricier.
+The price is higher because most of them are made in the US and that costs more.
 Another factor is that this type of yaks takes a longer time and is more difficult to be manufactured than the hardshell or inflatable ones.
 But don’t get it twisted.
 If you have the money to spend, they are worth it, but you should always pay attention to the brand!

 Best Folding Kayaks and Canoes in 2020 – Reviews

-It’s time to present to you our list of the best folding kayaks and canoes in 2020.
-This list is based on reviews by kayakers and fishermen, as well as some personal experience.
+It’s time to present to you our reviews based on opinions by kayakers and fishermen, as well as some personal experience.

 We are starting our list with Oru Kayak BayST.
 Oru Kayaks are the brand that sells the most foldable kayaks every year because of their amazing quality and what they offer to their users.
 The name Oru gives a slight hint where it comes from – origami.
 For those who don’t know, that’s a worldwide Japanese phenomenon and it literally means folding paper.
 This just proves the art behind the Oru Kayaks and how much time in learning was spend for crafting the perfect foldable kayak.